slurdge/goeland/README.md

 #template = /path/to/template.html
 ```

-You can create your own template, see [relevant documentation](documentation/templates.md)
+You can create your own template, see [relevant documentation](documentation/templates.md).
+The pipe template takes precedence over the main template defined in the `[email]` section.

 ## Examples